2 Days in Marrakech: The Perfect Itinerary for First-Time Visitors

 • Wander through the souks around Souk Semmarine

-• Pass by Rahba Kedima (the spice square)
+• Pass by Rahba Kedima (the spice square) — already visited at lunch, but worth a second pass when the light changes

 Shop the Souks of the Medina